 The Bottom Line

 For maximum weight loss in 2026, Zepbound still holds the crown — but Wegovy HD is now within striking distance.
-For affordability and convenience, the oral Wegovy Pill at $150/month is a game-changer.
+For affordability and convenience, the oral Wegovy Pill at $150/month changes the equation entirely.
 And if you're on Medicare, mark your calendar for July 1.

 The drugs are getting stronger, cheaper, and more accessible.
 The question is no longer whether GLP-1 medications work — it's which one fits your body, your budget, and your goals.